mahi028/Simple-File-Explorer/README.md

 **1. Download the latest SFX binary from the release section and run:**

+- On Linux, download SFX
 ```sh
 ./SFX # path to the SFX binary
 ```

+- On Windows, download SFX.exe and double click to run the app

 Then Visit `http://your-device-ip:9876`